ethne-odonoghue-rockalltech/hello-world/README.md

 Added text to Branch A. Can I keep working on this file in branch A, and another file in branch B?

+Branch-B created after branch A text pushed.
+Switched to branch B and added this text.